wrlxavier/mpc-conical-tank-synoptic/docs/SVG_INTEGRATION.md

 2. SVG is fetched and displayed
 3. Overlay elements are created and positioned
 4. On successful load, `#synoptic-board` receives the `loaded` class (see `svg-synoptic.css` for placeholder hiding)
-5. Data updates from batch or real-time simulations automatically refresh both:
+5. Data updates from the real-time simulation automatically refresh both:
    - Data cards in the panel
    - SVG overlays on the diagram